Watch this clip to know when to get help if you are having angina.

 Learn some tips about ways to travel safely when you have Deep Vein Thrombosis.

 DVT is a blood clot in a deep vein.
 To protect your health, a blood clot must be treated right away.
+Read on to learn about details such as how DVT occurs, risk factors, symptoms, treatment, and prevention.

 A pulmonary embolus is most often from a blood clot (thrombus) in a deep vein of the leg.
 This is called deep vein thrombosis (DVT).
 Part of the clot may break off and travel to the lungs.
 This is called a pulmonary embolism.
 This can cut off blood flow in the lungs.